Height

 Kotor is strongest when the Bay itself is the reason, not when someone wants a broad Montenegro view ranking.

-No. Kotor is strongest when someone wants one compact Bay scene rather than a broad coastal sweep.
+No. Kotor is strongest when someone wants one compact Bay view with mountains, water, fortress and town together, rather than a broad open-coast sweep.

-The enclosed shape keeps mountains, water and town legible as one place instead of scattering the view across a wide shoreline.
+The enclosed shape keeps mountains, water, Old Town and fortress line legible as one place instead of spreading the view across a wide shoreline.

 It is often described as fjord-like because it is enclosed by steep mountain walls and inner bays, but Boka Kotorska is not a classic glacier-formed fjord.

 Compare broader scenic moods first if you are not sure about the Bay.
-Choose Kotor when the enclosed Bay, fortress and Old Town are the reason you want the flight.
+Choose Kotor when the enclosed Bay, St John Fortress and Old Town are the reason you want the route.

-Use this page after the general Kotor answer, when the question is no longer whether there is a route here, but whether this enclosed Bay scene is the right reason to choose it.
+After the general Kotor answer, the question is no longer whether there is a route here.
+The useful question is whether this enclosed Bay view is the right reason to choose it.

 Some coastal flights feel wide, bright and open.
-Kotor is different: the scene narrows around the Bay, old stone and mountain walls.
-For the local pilot team, that makes the route a clear demonstration scene rather than a generic scenic claim.
+Kotor is different: the view narrows around the Bay, old stone and mountain walls.
+For the local pilot team, that makes the route a clear Bay demonstration rather than another broad scenic promise.

 The moment after takeoff is the clearest difference: the ground drops away, the Bay sits below, and old stone, water and the fortress line stay in the same descent.
 The result is not just “a nice view”.
-It is a high scenic descent into a recognizable place.
+It is a high scenic descent into a place that remains readable from the air.

 The launch on the Lovcen slope is at 1256 m above sea level.
 That height matters because the route does not feel like a short lift above a beach.
 It opens with a wide mountain-and-bay perspective, then gradually descends toward the water and the town.